Soay123/SilverSatPersonalDevWork/README.md

     - V2 = I \* X2
     - Note: Vin = V1 + V2

-  4. Voltage at Vout
+  4. Voltage at Vout can be calculated with the same formula as with resistors, or

-  - Vout = Vin \* 1/C2 / (1/C1 + 1/C2)
+  - Vout = Vin \* C1 / (C1 + C2)

-  - Voltage Divider: Vout = Vin \* (C1/(C1+C2)
-  - Current is the same over entire circuit
-  - Since I is the same, be sure to take that into account so that you do not exceed 10 mA
+  - Current is based on frequency.
+Take that into account so that you do not exceed 10 mA

 ```